 Sean and Catherine’s engagement in Season 17 of The Bachelor preceded the franchise’s first-ever live TV wedding in 2014.
-Fast-forward seven years, and the Lowes are living in Dallas with their three children: sons Samuel and Isaiah and daughter Mia, who they welcomed at the end of 2019.
+Fast-forward seven years, and the Lowes are living in Dallas with their three children: sons Samuel, 5, Isaiah, 3, and daughter Mia, who they welcomed at the end of 2019.
 In a November 2020 birthday tribute to Sean, Catherine called him her “dream man,” writing that she “can't imagine going through life with a better partner.”

 Jason Mesnick & Molly Malaney

 In perhaps the first major Bachelor finale shocker, Jason broke up with his then-fiancée and final rose winner Melissa Rycroft during his 2009 After the Final Rose special in order to pursue his runner-up and now-wife, Molly.
-It worked out in the end: Jason and Molly just celebrated their 11th wedding anniversary after marrying in a televised 2010 ceremony.
-The couple welcomed a daughter, Riley, in March 2013, and Jason is also a stepdad to Melissa’s 16-year-old son Tyler.
+It worked out in the end: Jason and Molly celebrated their 12th wedding anniversary in February 2022 after marrying in a televised 2010 ceremony.
+“We are literally in the best place of our lives,” Molly wrote while celebrating the milestone.
+“We’ve never been happier and more in sync than we are today.
+I don’t know if it is time — maybe aging/maturing — that got us to this place, but whatever it is, I hope it lasts forever!”
+The couple welcomed a daughter, Riley, in March 2013, and Jason is also a stepdad to Melissa’s teen son Tyler.